simontims/Backup-Plex/README.md

 # Backup-Plex
+Powershell script that backs up a standard Windows Plex Media Server installation.

+Does not include any media!

-Powershell script that backs up a standard Windows Plex Media Server installation to a mirror and to a zip file in a second location.
+Important files are backed up to a mirror location and to a zip file in another location.

 A Plex backup should contain the contents of %USERAPPDATA%\Plex Media Server and an export of the Registry key HKEY_CURRENT_USER\Software\Plex, Inc.\Plex Media Server